• Skip to primary navigation

 Do not over bake the cakes

-• Since these Christmas cheesecakes small, the center cooks pretty quickly too so it is important to keep a tab of the baking time.
+• Since these Christmas cheesecakes are small, the center cooks pretty quickly too so it is important to keep a tab of the baking time.

 Mini Christmas Cheesecake

-Mini marbled cupcakes topped with whipped cream and Christmas sprinkles
+Mini marbled cupcakes topped with whipped cream and Christmas sprinkles.

 Mini Christmas Cheesecake